Abimbola Fernandez

 Darnel Abimbọla "Bim" Olumegbon Fernandez (born May 25, 1989) is a French-born American heiress and singer.
 She is the daughter of Antonio Deinde Fernandez, a Nigerian billionaire ambassador.
-In 2014, she sang with the band Pink Grenade, and released two controversial videos that picked up millions of online views.
+In 2014 Fernandez sang with the band Pink Grenade and released two controversial videos that were listed as having millions of online views.
 She left her label later that year.

 Early life

 Abimbola Fernandez was born at the American Hospital of Paris in Neuilly-sur-Seine, a commune in the western suburbs of Paris, France.
 Her father was billionaire Antonio Deinde Fernandez from Lagos State in southwestern Nigeria, who had moved to the United States as a young adult.
 His Fernandez clan descended from a Portuguese-Brazilian slave trader who raised a family with an African wife in Lagos in the early 19th century.

 Fernandez's father had four earlier unions; his third wife was white American Barbara Joyce who married him in 1961 while they were living in Virginia, bore him three children in the United States, separated from him in 1984 or early 1985, then filed for divorce in 1987.
 His fourth partner was Princess Abiola Dosunmu, who married him in Nigeria in April 1973 in a well-attended ceremony.
 The union produced a daughter and lasted until 1987–1988.
 His fifth partner, Fernandez's African-American mother, was born Sandra Inett Price.
 She took the name Aduke Fernandez at their union, which she said began in 1982 with a tribal wedding in Nigeria, though he later said they were never formally married.
 The first child born to the couple was daughter Atinuke in 1984, then Abimbola followed in 1989.
 Her French birth certificate states her name as Darnel Abimbola Olumegbon Fernandez and her mother's name as Aduke Olufunmilola Olumegbon Price Fernandez.
 The shared name of Olumegbon comes from the Olumegbon noble line of Isale-Eko, Lagos; her father was a descendant of this ruling house through his mother.